 It’s Perfect Normal: Changing Bodies, Growing Up, Sex, and Sexual Health

-Like the American Girl series, there are other titles by Harris that help explain all things birds and bees, particularly for younger kids, including It’s So Amazing! and It’s Not the Stork! and Who Has What?
+And for even more resources, here are some other titles by Harris that help explain all things birds and bees, particularly for younger kids, including It’s So Amazing! and It’s Not the Stork! and Who Has What?

 HelloFlo: The Guide, Period.